Epping Forest: Fighting enclosure

-In July 1871, many thousands of East Londoners gathered on Wanstead Flats to protest about fences which had been erected there by Earl Cowley to enclose forest land; after the police had left, the fences were broken down and smashed.
+In July 1871, around 30,000 East Londoners gathered on Wanstead Flats to protest about fences which had been erected there by Earl Cowley to enclose forest land.
+Despite clashes with police, including a mounted element, the crowd were able to break down and smash the enclosing fences.
+The action attracted nationwide attention, much of it critical of the government.
 At this stage the City of London Corporation became involved, since in 1853, the city had purchased a farm at Manor Park for the construction of the City of London Cemetery; this made the City Corporation a forest commoner with the right to graze cattle in the forest.
 In 1871, the City brought a suit against 16 of the lords of the forest manors, claiming that the enclosures impinged on their ancient grazing rights.
 Following an appeal in 1874, a judgment by the Master of the Rolls, Sir George Jessel, ruled that all enclosures made since 1851 were illegal.
-Subsequently, two acts of Parliament in 1871 and 1872 allowed the city to purchase the 19 forest manors.
+Subsequently, two acts of Parliament in 1871 (34 & 35 Vict. c.
+93) and 1872 (35 & 36 Vict. c.
+95) allowed the city to purchase the 19 forest manors.
 The consequence of this victory was that only 10% of Epping Forest had been lost to enclosure (mainly in the south), compared to 92% of Hainault Forest.

 Under the terms of the Epping Forest Act 1878, the forest ceased to be a royal forest and was purchased by the City of London Corporation whose Epping Forest Committee act as Conservators.
 The committee is composed of twelve members of the Court of Common Council and four Verderers who are residents of the forest and are elected by the Commoners.
 A Superintendent is responsible for operational management, supported by twelve Epping Forest Keepers.
 In addition, the Crown's right to venison was terminated, and pollarding was no longer allowed, although grazing rights continued.
 This act laid down a stipulation that the Conservators "shall at all times keep Epping Forest unenclosed and unbuilt on as an open space for the recreation and enjoyment of the people".
 In compensation for the loss of lopping rights, Lopping Hall in Loughton was built as a community building.
 This was the first major victory, in Europe, for the modern conservation movement.